juristr/juristr.github.com/_posts/2017-07-27-ng2-dynamic-tab-component.md

 </ng-template>
 ```

-Next, within our `TabComponent` we need to bind the data using `ngOutletContext`.
+Next, within our `TabComponent` we need to bind the data using `ngTemplateOutletContext`.

 ```javascript
 @Component({